Collection Effectiveness Index: What It Is and How to Calculate It

-Collaborative AR (where you can communicate with customers through a shared cloud-based portal) takes these challenges out of the equation.
-In this case, both buyers and suppliers are able to comment directly on invoices to resolve any issues.
+Collaborative AR—that allows you to communicate with customers through a shared cloud-based portal—takes these challenges out of the equation.
+In this case, both buyers and suppliers can comment directly on invoices to resolve any issues.

 5. Implement strong collections processes around delinquent accounts

-Past-due invoices are one of the main contributors to a low CEI.
+Past-due invoices are one of the main contributors to a low collection effectiveness index.
 Your collections process runs much more effectively when you can easily identify and prevent delinquent accounts.

 Target customers before they become delinquent with automated notifications and reminders, and follow up quickly on invoices that become past-due.
 Intelligent collections software can make it easy for your team to identify customers who are at risk of paying late and prioritize their outreach accordingly.

-Without any way to automate accounts receivable reporting, pulling these numbers on a regular basis can be a tedious exercise.
+Moreover, without any means of automating your AR reporting, pulling these numbers regularly can be a tedious—and perhaps, futile—exercise.
 When evaluating AR automation software, look for a platform with robust reporting capabilities, so you can take as much of the burden off your team as possible.

 Jordan Zenko is the Senior Content Marketing Manager at Versapay.
 A self-proclaimed storyteller, he authors in-depth content that educates and inspires accounts receivable and finance professionals on ways to transform their businesses.
 Jordan's leap to fintech comes after 5 years in business intelligence and data analytics.